ferdjoukh/ATL-UTF/documentation/tranformations-folder.md

 # Model Transformations folder

+ATL Unit Testing Framework needs input folder containing one or many model transformations.

-This document explains how the folder that contains the model transformations (MTs) **must** be built.
+This document explains how these folders **have to be structured**.

+### Namespace

+- folder = A folder containing **1** Model Transformation is used for unit testing
+- transformations folder = A folder containing several Model Transformations is used for coverage calculation

-## Content
+## folder

-In this folder, we find the following data:
+### Unit testing

+The folder that contains **1** model transformation must include the following files and subfolders:

-- The ATL model transformations source files (*.atl*, *.asm*, *.emftvm*)
+- The ATL model transformation source file: *.atl* (use emftvm to compile it to produce *.emftvm* file).
 - All needed meta-models (at least 1 or 2 for each model transformation).
+- Some additional information about the MT: module, name of meta-models, rootClass (written in *file.infos*).

+### Coverage calculation

+For coverage calculation, we also need:

 - Input models.
-They are separated by origin (generation tool or hand-crafted).
-- Some additional text information about the MT: module, name of meta-models, etc.
-- A file containing information about the complexity of rules for the model transformation.
+Separated in sub-folders.

 ## Tree structure

 The following tree structure is mandatory.
 All the model transformations you bring for the tool have to follow it.

-- **TransformationsDir**
-	- **Trafo1**
-		- trafo1.atl
+- **transformations folder**
-		- trafo1.asm
+	- **folder1**
-		- trafo1.emftvm
+		- folder1.atl
-		- *trafo1.infos*
+		- folder1.emftvm
-		- *trafo1.rules*
+		- **folder1.infos**
 		- **meta-models**
 			- **input**
 				- intputMM.ecore